 How are gastrointestinal stromal tumors diagnosed?

-Gastrointestinal stromal tumors (GISTs) are often found because of signs or symptoms a person is having.
-Others are found during exams or tests done for other problems.
+Gastrointestinal stromal tumors (GISTs) are often found because a person is having signs or symptoms.
+Others are found during exams or tests for other problems.
 If cancer is suspected, you will need further tests to confirm the diagnosis.

 Medical history and physical exam

 The doctor will ask you questions about your medical history, including your symptoms (eating problems, pain, bleeding, etc.), possible risk factors, family history, and other medical conditions.

 Your doctor will give you a thorough physical exam to get more information about the possible signs of a GIST, like a mass in the abdomen, or other health problems.

 If there is a reason to suspect that you may have a GIST (or other type of GI tumor), the doctor will use imaging tests or endoscopy exams to help find out if it is cancer or something else.
 If it is a GIST, further tests will be done to help determine the extent (stage) of the cancer.